chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ![Walking on the Saint Francois Road](../assets/sanghaforest/DSC_6138.NEF-2.jpg)

+I consider myself to walk at a little bit above average speed (and run at a very below average speed), but in the forest, especially in the non-open areas but also in the open areas, I was by far the slowest.
+Which I will attribute at 5% to carrying a heavy camera/lens and 95% to them simply being way way way faster than me.

-Fire ants were the scariest and nastiest thing about my trip to CAR and here are a bunch being run over by a motorbike on the main local road:
+Fire ants were the scariest and nastiest thing about my trip to CAR and here are a bunch being run over by a motorbike on the main local road as we were getting close to the lodge:

 ![Motorbike running over ants](../assets/sanghaforest/DSC_6139.NEF-2.jpg)

-We ended on the 3km road to Sangha Lodge:
+And we ended on the 3km road to Sangha Lodge:

 ![The Sangha Road](../assets/sanghaforest/DSC_6146.NEF-2.jpg)

+At the end we had a quick group celebration to end the trip and then I was able to take a very well-needed shower, and since the others hadn't done enough walking for the day, they had to walk all the way back on the 3km road and a bit more to their village!